- Churchill’s German Army is the subject of a documentary of that title for National Geographic Channel

 Other books by Helen include histories of various Anglo-Jewish communities, including The Lost Jews of Cornwall (with Keith Pearce); and The Jews of Exeter.
 Her titles also include books on Christian-Jewish Dialogue, and a textbook entitled Christian-Jewish Dialogue: A Reader which has been translated into Russian, Czech and Polish.

 Helen has branched out into fiction with James Hamilton under the pseudonym JH Schryer.
 Together they have written two novels of historical fiction, Goodnight Vienna and Moonlight Over Denmark, both of which are available to be optioned for film or documentary.

-Helen is part-time lecturer and educational consultant at the JW3, London; and an Honorary Research Fellow at the Dept of Hebrew & Jewish Studies at UCL.
-She is a member of The Biographers’ Club, The Society of Authors and an Honorary member of The Association of Jewish Refugees.
+Helen is part-time lecturer at the JW3, London; and an Honorary Research Fellow at the Dept of Hebrew & Jewish Studies at UCL.
+She is a member of The Biographers’ Club and an Honorary member of The Association of Jewish Refugees.